Epic Trails: 7 Best Hikes in Maui You Need to Trek

 Shorts or pants – pack shorts and pants that you can hike in.
 For example, we like Kuhl hiking pants since you can wear them as travel pants and hiking pants.
 For women, here is my favorite pair.
 Pablo likes these.

-Hiking shoes or hiking sandals – We mostly wear low-rise hiking boots unless we are hiking along the coast; then, we’ll wear Chaco sandals.
+Hiking shoes or hiking sandals – We mostly wear low-rise hiking boots unless we are hiking along the coast; then, we’ll wear Chaco or Teva sandals.

-Light sun shirt – Patagonia makes awesome quick-drying shirts with sun protection.
-These shirts are fantastic because they are breathable.
+Light sun shirt – These shirts are fantastic because they are breathable.
 You can wear them as a sun layer at the beach, a travel shirt, and a hiking shirt.
-We like to pack light when we travel to Maui, and the Patagonia sun shirts wear well and are multi-use.

 Lightweight rain and windbreaker – bring a packable layer that can act as a windbreaker or rain jacket if it starts raining.
-Check out The North Face and Patagonia.
+Check out The North Face.

 Hat – We are big on protecting our face from the sun while hiking and hanging out in the ocean.